-This Baroque frame reproduction will be shipped dismounted.
+This Baroque frame reproduction will be shipped dismounted, unless you order it with a very small size.
 You will be able to mount it in minutes yourself.
-Click on the video below to see our innovative mounting technique:
+Click on the video below to see our innovative mounting technique.

 THIS ITEM CAN BE DELIVERED FASTER THAN THE AVERAGE: Check delivery time

 Baroque painting frame proprieties